 On average, healthcare data breaches cost $4 million, with an average financial loss of $355 per stolen record according to Ponemon's 2016 cost report.
 However, it is important to note that these estimates typically focus on the most easily quantifiable costs.

 Using Ponemon's own estimates that only 34% of data breach costs are direct, healthcare IT pros are wise to stand prepared for incidents that are up to 66% more expensive than reported industry averages.
-With these figures in mind, you can expect the true cost of health care data breaches to exceed $1,000 per stolen record, or $11 million in total on average.
+With these figures in mind, you can expect the true cost of health care data breaches to exceed $1,000 per stolen record or $11 million in total on average.

 Monitoring Your Critical Health Information

-Not only are healthcare IT pros facing a tough threat vector, they're also struggling to maintain HIPAA compliance.
+Not only are healthcare IT pros facing a tough threat vector, but they're also struggling to maintain HIPAA compliance.
 Technical safeguards needed to protect electronic protected health information (ePHI) are notoriously vague in HIPAA's official guidelines.
 In addition, simply achieving compliance may not be enough.
 In a complex health network, it's relatively easy to move in and out of compliance in a matter of seconds.

-CimTrak is a leading file integrity monitoring solution for healthcare organizations who want to maintain HIPAA compliance and stand prepared for complex security threats.
+CimTrak is a leading file integrity monitoring solution for healthcare organizations that want to maintain HIPAA compliance and stand prepared for complex security threats.
 With the help of CimTrak, security administrators can gain access to detailed forensic data on their endpoints, critical business applications, and more.
 As the only FIM solution to offer full remediation capabilities, CimTrak can enable security teams to stop cybercriminals in their tracks.

 To learn more about HIPAA compliance and FIM, download our HIPAA solution brief today.